 Teachers as researchers

 Teachers are lifelong learners, who are enthusiastic about education and continually find mistakes as stepping stones to academic success (Ashbridge et. al., 2014).
 Dweck’ (2012) theory of growth mind-set supports this by encouraging the children and the teachers to take risks and make mistakes for demonstrating their understanding.
 As researchers, we develop our current skills and understandings to challenge and justify the decisions to grow as leaners (Ashbridge et. al., 2014).
-As teachers, we are required to do this for extending our knowledge and skill in meeting the teaching standards (Teaching Standards, 2011).
+As teachers, we are required to do this for extending our knowledge and skill in meeting the teaching standards (Teaching Standards, 2011) in education dissertation help.
 In which, we combine to create an environment for the children, that is meaningful to promote learning and progress (Ashbridge et. al., 2014).
 In order to support progressive learning, the children and teachers need to be in a learning situation, that enables construction of knowledge, where they are continually engaged, and they share a high level of intelligence (Blatchford et. al., 2011).

 Personal Interest